saem/identity/README.md

 ## Recommended

-If you're ever working on an git+SBT project, such as this, use the following SBT processor: [https://github.com/paulp/git-sbt-processor]
+If you're ever working on an git+SBT project, such as this, use the following SBT processor: [https://github.com/paulp/git-sbt-processor].
+It's not without its warts, as you can't commit through the SBT shell just yet, hopefully I'll get around to patching that.